Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Free admission.

-FlushFest presents world music on five stages plus a food truck rodeo Friday evening and Saturday.
-Friday evening's film program at the Eno House includes a silent film with live piano.
+FlushFest presents world music on four stages plus food trucks Friday evening and Saturday.
+Friday evening's program at the Eno House includes a silent film with live piano.
 The festival is a fundraiser for the Appropriate Sanitation Institute, a project working to bring sewer systems to developing countries around the world.
 Prior to 2025, FlushFest was held in May.

 Artists